liuliu-dev/CommitGraph/README.md

 Instead of the default shortened SHA, display the full SHA of the commit.

+### `onCommitClick` (function, optional)

+An optional function to be called when a commit is clicked.
+The function receives the clicked commit as an argument.

 ## Storybook

 Explore the Commit Graph component and its features by running storybook: